zachnewburgh/zachnewburgh.github.io/_posts/2016-09-26-let_rails_do_the_heavy_lifting.markdown

 ---

-In my last post, I provided an easy-to-follow guide for adding AngularJS to your Rails application.
-Although it can be done in only 26 steps, it's not an easy process.
+In my last post, I provided an easy-to-follow guide for adding AngularJS to your Rails application!

+Although it can be done in only 26 steps, it's not an simple process.
 So much of it, though, is abbreviated by the use of [$resource](https://docs.angularjs.org/api/ngResource/service/$resource).

 Let's say, though, that you wanted to use [$http](https://docs.angularjs.org/api/ng/service/$http).
 How would you alter the configuration?